Kimserey/BlogArchive/20160830_bring_internationalization_websharper.md

     $el.text(translator.execute(value, format));
 };
 ```
-The translator provides the jquery element, it provides the underlying value, `moment date` or `numeral number` non formated and lastely an `execute` function which translate the value.
+The translator provides the jquery element, it provides the underlying value, `moment date` or `numeral number` non formatted, a format defining the format of the data and an `execute` function which translate the value.

 The following will be the translate call for momentJS:
 ```